 What is the difference between that and (infant) baptism to be saved, or

-communion to be saved, or to say that the bread and wine is transformed
+communion to be saved, or to say that the bread and wine are transformed

 into the body and blood of Christ at the blessing of the priest?
 All these are